ysugimoto/gqb/README.md

 ```

 If you want to get a single record, you can call `GetOne("companies")` instead.
-To leaan more example usage, see [examples](https://github.com/ysugimoto/gqb/tree/master/examples).
+To learn more example usage, see [examples](https://github.com/ysugimoto/gqb/tree/master/examples).

 ## Query Execution